 Making popcorn was a production in our house -- not so much because it was difficult, but because of the ritual.

 "I think I'll make some popcorn," Dad would announce and I would ask, "Can I help?"
 We would go into the kitchen and he would pull the popper from it's designated spot in the cupboard.
 First he'd plug the cord into the popper and then the opposite end into the outlet.
-Next, he would dig out the oil and the bag or tin of popcorn and carefully measure the right amount of both and
+Next, he would dig out the oil and the bag or tin of popcorn and carefully measure the right amount of both and pour it into the popper -- a task I was allowed to do when I got older.

 Once he put the cover on the popper, we would stare at the churning mix (me from a lofty perch atop a kitchen stool), trying to pick out which kernel would be the first to pop.